wmde/wikibase-release-pipeline/development/images/wdqs-frontend/UPDATING.md

 The same update can be prepared manually:

 1. Read `WDQSQUERYGUI.revision` from [`docker-bake.hcl`](./docker-bake.hcl).
-2. Resolve the head of `refs/heads/master` from the [Wikidata Query GUI repository](https://gerrit.wikimedia.org/r/plugins/gitiles/wikidata/query/gui/).
+2. Resolve the head of `refs/heads/main` from the [Wikidata Query GUI repository](https://gitlab.wikimedia.org/repos/wmde/wikidata-query-gui).
-3. Compare the pinned and proposed commits in Gerrit.
+3. Compare the pinned and proposed commits in Wikimedia GitLab.
 4. Set `WDQSQUERYGUI.revision` to the proposed full commit hash and review the resulting diff.

 ## Review